platformOS Check ✅ - A linter for platformOS

 onlySingleFileChecks: true

-not functioning as expected, please examine your Visual Studio Code (VSC) workspace.
+setting does not work as expected, check your Visual Studio Code (VS Code) workspace settings.
 Ensure that the workspace contains only a single project.

-PlatformOS Check can be used also as a standalone function.
-Prepare the following executable script:
+PlatformOS Check can also be used as a standalone function.

 DIR=$(pwd)